rockwoodfrank/websiteproj/copywriting.md

 ### Contact Us
 A page with a contact form as well as some of the hypothetical contact information.

+### About Us
+A page with some generic info about the team of architects, etc.

 ## Gathering Keywords
 // TODO
 Big focus is *Solar* - Many more searches.